octoTurnip/ha-flipped-utilities/README.md

 | Neutral     | A Dynamic Color theme that is near grayscale.                                                                                                                                                                                                                                                                                                                                                                           |
 | Monochrome  | A Dynamic Color theme that is grayscale.                                                                                                                                                                                                                                                                                                                                                                                |

-If an invalid or no scheme is provided, it will default to `Tonal Spot` or the globally set scheme.

-### Contrast Level

-Each scheme can also be provided with a custom contrast from -1 to 1.
-Value outside of this range are clamped to it.
-If an invalid or no value is provided it will default to `0`.

-### Specification Version
+#### Specification Version

 With the Material Expressive update, Material Design 3 now has new specifications for color themes.
 You can choose between the original `2021` color specification, or the updated `2025` specification.
 Combine the `2025` specification with the `Expressive` scheme to use the new Material Expressive palette.

-### Platform
+#### Platform

 Material Expressive also comes with two platform options when using the 2025 color specification - `Phone` and `Watch`.
 While you probably want to keep this at the default `Phone` setting, you have the ability to choose.

-## Style Options

-A refresh is required for style options to apply.
+Note that the `Watch` platform does not work well with light mode.

+### Styles

-### Style Upgrades
+#### Style Upgrades

 If you want to disable the Material Design 3 component upgrades, toggle Style Upgrades off.
-Doing so will still allow you to set custom color themes and card types.
+Doing so will still allow you to set all other options.
+A refresh is required for this to apply.

-### Card Type
+#### Card Type

 The Material Design 3 specification has [three different card type style variations](https://m3.material.io/components/cards/overview#ccabd69f-a01a-4b55-868f-9428f244c4bd).
 You can choose which one will be used as the default card style here.
 You can also choose to make cards transparent.

 Some cards, like those found in the configuration pages, already have the attribute `outlined`.
 This attribute will supersede the default `elevated` card style or user chosen card type.

+#### Custom CSS File

+You can choose to provide your own CSS styles in a file and then set the local path or external URL here.
+This is useful for applying more in depth custom themes created using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/), or if you just want to override certain theme values.

+#### Show Navigation Bar

+You can choose to disable the navigation bar shown in views by toggling this setting off.
+This is useful if you want to use an alternate view navigation system such as [Navbar Card](https://github.com/joseluis9595/lovelace-navbar-card).
+Note that this does not disable navigation bar styles and restore the default view tabs, it hides them entirely.

 ## Theme Mode FAB